🧠Working With AI the Right Way | Knowledge Boundaries & Assumption Control — Chapter Eight

 Stated uncertainty accelerates alignment.

 Clarity saves time.
-Silence wastes it.

 Communication Discipline Requires Ownership